 SMEs having a market share of less than 5 per cent during the antitrust infringement period, and that would be in danger of losing their commercial viability and having their assets devaluated entirely, are also only liable for the damage caused towards their direct or indirect purchasers.
 This special protection of SMEs does not, however, apply to SMEs that organise an infringement or force other companies to participate in the infringement, or that are antitrust infringement reoffenders.

 Where settlements between an injured party and one of the infringers are made, this infringer is in principle no longer liable for any claims of this injured party against any of the other parties to the infringement.
-Only in cases where the remaining claim of the injured party is not compensated by the other cartelists will the infringer who has concluded the settlement have to step in (such liability, however, can be contractually excluded, for example in a settlement agreement).
+The infringer who has concluded the settlement will only have to step in in cases where the remaining claim of the injured party is not compensated by the other cartelists (however, this liability can be contractually excluded in, for example, a settlement agreement).

 Redress for damages payments from other antitrust infringers is subject to the relative responsibility of the participant (see above).
 Redress from an immunity or leniency recipient is limited to the damage the immunity or leniency recipient caused to his or her direct and indirect purchasers.